 GPSI interns are highly motivated graduate students with experience in professional proficiencies.
 Core competencies include environmental studies, public health, business administration, accounting, management information systems, computer science, public administration, legal studies, and communication.

-At the annual GPSI recognition breakfast held on April 13, 2016, Ted Schlitt, Railroad Project Manager at the Illinois Department of Transportation, received the the Sagarika Madala Memorial Award for Exemplary Leadership in recognition of his outstanding leadership as a GPSI supervisor and mentor.
-Ted is pictured with Siwen Tang, Ted’s GPSI intern, who nominated him for the award.
+At the annual GPSI recognition breakfast held on April 3, 2019, Ginger Mullin, AuD., Illinois Department of Public Health, received the the Sagarika Madala Memorial Award for Exemplary Leadership in recognition of her outstanding leadership as a GPSI supervisor and mentor.
+Dr. Mullin is pictured with Alexandra Scherba, Ginger’s GPSI intern, who nominated her for the award.